The best way to find out about our class is to ask the children, but as they cannot be here right now… read on!

 Children are given the opportunity to choose and borrow a book in addition to the class readers.
 Children can change their library book weekly or keep a book for a little longer.
 We want all the children to have access to school library books so if library books are not returned we ask for a contribution towards its replacement.

 Homework will usually be sent home on a Thursday and should be returned by the following Tuesday.
 There will be a curriculum related task and some handwriting to practise.
 We also send home word lists which follow the pattern we are learning in class Phonics lessons, and are for you to practise spelling at home.
 There will be times when homework is a research task, learning a poem or other practical task.
 Please record a note in the homework book giving an indicator of how your child found the homework.
 More detailed information is available in the Home Learning Policy which can be found in the ‘Our School’ section of the website.
 If you have any further questions or concerns about the homework, please come in and talk to us.

 Some parents/carers send in sweets or cakes to share on a child’s birthday.
 Considering our Healthy School status, if you did want to send in a treat, you may wish to consider a book, game or fruit alternative to sugary snacks.
 Please remember there is no obligation to send in birthday treats of any kind!

 Do you have time to spare or skills to share?
 Or BOTH?

-Currently (September 2017) we are expecting children to take the SATs (Standard Assessment Tests) in May 2018, however government policies do change, so should we hear differently we will let you know!
-The Year Two team will provide you with more information on how we deliver the tests nearer the time, however, in the meantime you might like to watch this short clip by Micheal Tidd (Deputy Headteacher from Nottinghamshire & blogger on Primary Assessment) which covers information about the SATS from May 2017.
+Currently we are expecting children to take the SATs (Standard Assessment Tests) in May 2019, however government policies do change, so should we hear differently we will let you know!
+The Year Two team will provide you with more information on how we deliver the tests nearer the time, however, in the meantime you might like to watch this short clip by Micheal Tidd (Headteacher from Surrey & blogger on Primary Assessment) which covers information about the SATS from May 2017.